 Cuyahoga Valley National Park is announcing modifications to operations to implement the latest guidance from the White House, Centers for Disease Control & Prevention (CDC), and local and state authorities to promote social distancing.
-Boston Mill Visitor Center is closed until further notice and all programs are cancelled.
+Boston Mill Visitor Center is partially closed until further notice, but visitors are encouraged to find information and ask questions at the Boston Mill train boarding station where rangers are available from 10am - 4pm everyday.
+All programs are cancelled.
 Where it is possible to adhere to the latest health guidance, trails and some parking lots will remain open.

 Visitors are asked to:

 - Travel loop trails in a clockwise direction only.
 Alert others when passing (on the left).
 One-way travel reduces the number of encounters with other visitors.
 Follow the posted signs at trailheads and trail intersections.
 Move to the right if another visitor is passing.
 Be aware of poison ivy and ticks if you do step off the trail.

 - Be prepared by checking closure information before visiting.
 Call 440-546-5960 to check for the latest closure information before visiting.
 A recorded message will give the most up-to-date information.
 We will temporarily close parking areas, trails, boardwalks, and viewing locations as necessary to remain within the guidance for safe social distancing.